3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ****************************************************************************************************************************

 # SSH INSTALLER HERE:

+It is highly recommended to use this installer if you're installing fresh or updating from an older version!
+It will archive your old files for you.

 ```
 wget -O - https://raw.githubusercontent.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/refs/heads/main/Other_Files/Demon_Install_Script/Demon_Klipper_Essentials_Installer.sh | bash
 ```
 Your new files should now be avaiable to you on your printer!
 Please note you may need to reload your `Mainsail` browser page for new items to show correctly.

+### Do NOT inculde them yet as there's some important stuff to do first!

 [Other ways to install are here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/Other_Ways_To_Install.md)